netdata/netdata/src/database/engine/README.md

 Netdata has several protection mechanisms to prevent the use of more memory (than the above), by incrementally fetching data from disk and aggressively evicting old data to make Room for new data, but still memory may grow beyond the above limit under the following conditions:

-1. The number of pages concurrently used in queries do not fit the in the above size.
-This can happen when multiple queries of unreasonably long time-frames run on lower, higher resolution, tiers.
-The Netdata query planner attempts to avoid such situations by gradually loading pages, but still under extreme conditions the system may use more memory to satisfy these queries.
+1. The number of pages concurrently used in queries does not fit in the above size.
+This can happen when multiple queries of unreasonably long time-frames run on lower, higher resolution tiers.
+The Netdata query planner attempts to avoid such situations by gradually loading pages, but still under extreme conditions, the system may use more memory to satisfy these queries.

 2. The disks that host Netdata files are extremely slow for the workload required by the database so that data cannot be flushed to disk quickly to free memory.
 Netdata will automatically spawn more flushing workers in an attempt to parallelize and speed up flushing, but still if the disks cannot write the data quickly enough, they will remain in memory until they are written to disk.